danieltott/draft-tracker/README.md

-Small thing to track your draft.
+Small thing to track your fantasy draft.

 Not a draft board, just a simple way to keep track of who is claimed, who is on your team, and who you're watching.
 Supports multiple teams.
 Import order from footballguys.